Alistair Cooke: Mid to later years

 In 1966 he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "The Jet Age and the Habits of Man".

 In 1971, he became the host of the new Masterpiece Theatre, PBS's showcase of quality British television.
 He remained its host for 22 years, before retiring from the role in 1992.

 He achieved his greatest popularity in the United States in this role, becoming the subject of many parodies, including "Alistair Cookie" in Sesame Street ("Alistair Cookie" was also the name of a clay animated cookie-headed spoof character created by Will Vinton as the host of a video trailer for The Little Prince and Friends), and Alistair Quince, portrayed by Harvey Korman, who introduced many episodes in the early seasons of Mama's Family.

 America: A Personal History of the United States (1972), a 13-part television series about the United States and its history, was first broadcast in both the United Kingdom and the United States in 1973, and was followed by a book of the same title.
 It was a great success in both countries, and resulted in Cooke's being invited to address the joint Houses of the United States Congress as part of Congress's bicentenary celebrations.
 After the series was broadcast in Ireland, Cooke won a Jacob's Award, one of the few occasions when this award was made to the maker of an imported programme.

 Final years

 On 2 March 2004, at the age of 95, following advice from his doctors, Cooke announced his retirement from Letter from America—after 58 years, the longest-running speech radio show in the world.

 Cooke died at midnight on 30 March 2004, at his home in New York City.
-He had been ill with heart disease, but died of lung cancer, which had spread to his bones.
+He had been ill with heart disease, but he died of lung cancer, which had spread to his bones.
 He was cremated, and his ashes were clandestinely scattered by his family in Central Park.